Your Nervous System, Decoded: HRV Analytics in obseed

 Your wearable shows you a number after every activity: heart rate, calories, maybe a recovery score.
 But what happens between the heartbeats — the milliseconds governed by your autonomic nervous system — stays invisible.
 Until now.

 We’ve built HRV Analytics.
 Not another dashboard with a single number, but a complete research pipeline that computes over 60 metrics across 9 physiological categories — straight from the RR interval data your wearable already records.
 Garmin, Wahoo, or Polar.
 No lab coat required.
+The motivation came from our own frustration.
+We’d stare at a daily HRV score of 45ms and ask: Is that good?
+For me?
+Today?
+No wearable could answer that.
+So we built the tool we wanted for ourselves.

 A meta-analysis of 6 randomized controlled trials found that HRV-guided training produced a meaningful effect on VO2max (effect size = 0.40) compared to predefined training (ES = 0.22), with amateur athletes and women benefiting most (Montalvo-Perez et al., Int.
 J. Environ.
 Res.
 Public Health, 2020).
-But here’s the catch: that deeper benefit comes from analyzing HRV properly, not from glancing at a single score.
+That deeper benefit comes from analyzing HRV properly, not from glancing at a single score.
+Most wearable apps show HRV as a single daily value — often RMSSD or a proprietary score.

 Behind that one number lie dozens of independent dimensions: How dominant is the parasympathetic system?
 How complex is the heart rhythm across different time scales?
 Are there recurring patterns suggesting fatigue?
 How has autonomic balance shifted compared to your last 30 days?